GascPT/SunToWaterIT/ProjectManagement/Milestones.md

 # Implementation Timelines

-**Objective 1** - Develop Powershell script that, when executed on a new installation of Windows Server, can fully standup all requisite services to make the server into a DC.
+**Objective 1** - Develop a Powershell script that can fully standup all requisite services to make the server into a DC when executed and installed on a new Windows Server.

 **End Date**: 26/03